-Recently someone asked me what films I like working on most – what films do I have a soft spot for – and I couldn’t answer, because each experience is so different; I simply can’t compare one with the other.
-Later I realised that I could’ve answered the question in a different way: what fascinates and makes me want to be involved in film, filmmaking and most of all: the cinematic experience?
+Recently someone asked me what films I like working on most – what films do I have a soft spot for – and I couldn’t answer, because each experience is so different; I can’t compare one with the other.
+Later I realised that I could have answered the question in a different way: what fascinates and makes me want to be involved in film, filmmaking and most of all: the cinematic experience?

 There’s a Nabokov quote: “What I really want to produce is that little sob in the spine of the reader.”
 This really hits me.
 I want that, that little sob that can stand on its own, but could also mutate into something massive or the other way around – almost more consuming: can move from something massive to that tiny sob.
 But also moments of great emptiness and fear, of a darkness that is deep and unfathomable, but intrinsically part of us.